ekrose/ekrose.github.io/_pages/research.md

 Revision in progress

 [**A Constructivist Perspective on Empirical Discrimination Research**](/files/constructivism.pdf)
-Prepared for Yale's Race, Ethnicity, Gender, and Economic Justice Virtual Symposium.
+Prepared for Yale's Race, Ethnicity, Gender, and Economic Justice Virtual Symposium

 ## Published and accepted work